 On December 5, 2021, the Reply of the Spokesman of CSRC concerning the Reporters' questions (the "December 5th Reply"), published on the official website of CSRC on December 5, 2021, stated that CSRC and relevant regulatory authorities have always maintained an open attitude towards companies choosing overseas listing, and fully respected companies' independent choice of listing locations in accordance with relevant laws and regulations.
 The December 5th Reply also clarified that recent media reports which asserted that PRC regulatory authorities would prohibit agreement-controlled (VIE) enterprises from listing overseas and promote the delisting of Chinese companies listed in the United States is a complete misunderstanding.
-See "Risk Factors-Risks Related to Our Corporate Structure-If the PRC government determines that the contractual arrangements constituting part of the VIE structure do not comply with PRC regulations, or if these regulations change or are interpreted differently in the future, our shares may decline in value or become worthless if we are unable to assert our contractual rights over the assets of the VIE that conducts substantially all of the operations."
+See "Risk Factors-Risks Related to Our Corporate Structure-If the PRC government determines that the contractual arrangements constituting part of the VIE structure do not comply with PRC regulations, or if these regulations change or are interpreted differently in the future, our shares may decline in value or become worthless if the WFOE is unable to assert the contractual rights over the assets of the VIE that conducts substantially all of the operations."

 On December 24, 2021, the Chinese Securities Regulatory Commission, or the CSRC, published the draft of the Provisions of the State Council on the Administration of Overseas Securities Offering (the "Administrative Provisions") and Listing by Domestic Companies and the draft of the Administrative Measures for the Filing of Overseas Securities Offering and Listing by Domestic Companies (the "Measures") for public consultation.
-Pursuant to such draft rules, domestic companies directly or indirectly offer securities or list on overseas markets, including (i) Chinese companies to offer securities or list on overseas markets, shall submit filing materials to CSRC within three working days after the submission of the application documents for an initial public offering overseas.
+Pursuant to such draft rules, domestic companies directly or indirectly offer securities or list on overseas markets, including (i) Chinese companies limited by shares and (ii) overseas enterprises with business mainly conducted in China and intends to use its domestic equity, assets or similar interests to offer securities or list on overseas markets, shall submit filing materials to CSRC within three working days after the submission of the application documents for an initial public offering overseas.
 For issuance of listed securities overseas after listings on the overseas market, filing materials should be submitted to CSRC within three working days after the completion of the issuance.
 Failure to complete the filing required by the regulatory requirements may expose the domestic company to a warning or a fine of RMB1 million to RMB10 million.
 For serious cases, the domestic company may be ordered to suspend the relevant business, cease operation or revoke relevant business or qualification licenses.
 However, uncertainty remains as to the final form of these regulations and their interpretation and implementation upon promulgation.
 However, it is uncertain when the Administrative Provisions and the Measures will take effect or if they will take effect as proposed.